Skip to main content

 What Copilot does well: inline completions, GitHub-centric agentic tasks, enterprise rollout across heterogeneous teams.

 Where it falls short: genuine autonomy.
-Copilot’s agent is impressive for bounded tasks, but it still expects a human in the loop directing each step.
-It’s not truly autonomous in the way Claude Code is.
+Copilot’s agent is impressive for bounded tasks, but it still expects a human in the loop directing each step — and remains architecturally tied to a running IDE.

 Cursor is what VS Code would look like if it were rebuilt from scratch around AI.
 It’s not a plugin — it’s a fork, which means the AI has access to your entire project graph, not just the file you have open.